LakshyaBatra04/EnCode-Deploy/README.md

-# Sergio - AI-Powered Sales Agent
+# Sergio - AI-Powered Property Dealer

 Sergio is an AI-powered, voice-enabled sales agent designed to assist users in real estate transactions.
 The system leverages advanced language models and Speech-to-Text (STT) and Text-to-Speech (TTS) technologies to create a conversational and interactive experience for potential buyers and sellers.